-Segal included detailed information about the new entrant profile in the preliminary 2021 actuarial valuation report, however Segal will include additional information about the new entrants, such as average age and service for future years, in the final 2021 actuarial valuation report.
+Segal added information about the new entrant profile, including average age and service for future years, in the 2021 and 2022 actuarial valuation reports.
+However, Segal will consider including additional information about the new entrants for future actuarial valuation reports.

 5. Cheiron recommends that the TRS Board continue to annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly, as they did for this valuation.
-However, they also recommend that Segal take into consideration TRS' investment consultant's expected returns in developing the investment return assumptions.
 (Recommendation #5)